 PCB planning to hold remaining PSL matches in November if situation improves: CEO

-The Pakistan Cricket Board is planning to hold the remaining matches of the PSL-5 in November, if the situation arising out of the COVID-19 pandemic improves in the next few months, its CEO Wasim Khan said on Sunday.
-The PSL was suspended on Tuesday before the semifinals after the PCB revealed that a foreign player showed symptoms of the dreaded COVID-19, but Khan said the remaining matches may be held during the 10-day window available in November.
+The Pakistan Cricket Board is planning to hold the remaining matches of PSL-5 in November provided the situation arising out of the COVID-19 pandemic improves in the next few months, its CEO Wasim Khan has said.
+The PSL was suspended last Tuesday after the PCB revealed that a foreign player showed symptoms of the coronavirus, but Khan said the remaining matches may be held during the 10-day window available in November.

-"But we have to first sit down and discuss the situation with all the franchise owners because they are also suggestions that Multan Sultans which topped the points table should be declared winners or to have these remaining matches before the PSL-6 early next year," he told the media in a teleconference.
-Khan said the Board is in a good financial health that it will not face any crisis for a year even if the COVID-19 pandemic continues.
+"We have to first sit down and discuss the situation with all the franchise owners because there are also suggestions that Multan Sultans which topped the points table should be declared winners or to have these remaining matches before the PSL-6 early next year," he told the media in a teleconference.
+Khan said the Board is in good financial health and it will not face any crisis for a year even if the COVID-19 pandemic continues.

-Responding to a question, Khan said at the moment, Pakistan's next commitments were tours of Ireland, the Netherlands and England from June onwards while the plans were to start the new domestic season from September-October.
+Responding to a question, Khan said Pakistan's next commitments were tours of Ireland, the Netherlands and England from June onwards and the new domestic season from September-October.
 "But everything will depend now how this coronavirus situation develops.
 It is a big challenge for all sports and sports world bodies, including cricket."
-PTI Corr PDS PDS PDS
+PTI Corr PDS AH

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)